matthias-reis/carda-gatsby/content/articles/2021/07/live-at-dafestival.md

 The recording for "Live at daFestival 2020" took place during the first lockdown for a Youtube event of the Belgian zine daMusic.

-Grégoire's voice sounds soulful, moving and hurtful.
+Grégoire's voice sounds emotional, moving and hurtful.
 The three pieces are a bit different from the music he makes with Thot.
 The style reminds me of the great singer-songwriters of the 1980s.

 ![Grégoire Fray – "Live at daFestival" | large](/img/thot_dafestival3.png "Grégoire Fray – \"Live at daFestival\"")